 - Securly has a number of keywords built into our system.
 This is associated with the blocked categories.
 Note that enabling a blocked category will add the associated words from that category to keyword scanning.

-If the user searches for something from categories that are not blocked, but if the safe search has been enabled, then the user will be displayed safe search results.
+- If the user searches for something from categories that are not blocked, but if the safe search has been enabled, the user will be displayed safe search results.

 Keyword scanning thus helps admins ensure that students have always displayed safe search results.